 When camellias are infected by Ciborinia camelliae, hard, black resting structures called sclerotia develop within the base of the decaying petals.
 These survive as the rest of the fallen flower rots down, and remain dormant in the soil during winter.
-The sclerotia germinate, producing small, brown, cup-shaped reproductive structures called apothecia.
+The sclerotia germinate as the plant comes into flower the following year, producing small, brown, cup-shaped reproductive structures called apothecia.
 These can sometimes be found on the soil surface below an affected plant, but can be very difficult to spot amongst the old flower and leaf debris.

 Huge numbers of spores are released from the surfaces of the apothecia and are carried upwards in air currents to reach camellia flowers.
-These spores require the petals to be wet to infect, so infections are more common in wet weather.
+These spores require the petals to be wet to infect them, so infections are more common in wet weather.